shparas/ts-object-to-model/README.md

 The above code maps the _id_ as long as the value of _id_ is all lowercase.
 If any of the character is uppercase, it will throw out error and mapping stops.

 ## <a name="version-history"></a>Version History

+### Version 2.1.0:

+-   Support for transformer in field object

 ### Version 2.0.0: